desmodev/desmodev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome!
+Welcome.
 I provide professional copy-editing and proofreading services to HDR students and academics.

+I assist with doctoral theses and exegeses, journal articles, books and reports across a variety of fields.

 I have been involved in many aspects of academic publishing and professional media production, including proofreading, copy-editing, news sub-editing, archives development, and photographic and video production.